Finding span and checking linear dependence¶

 For example, let's find $\span((2,4,5), (0,-5,-9), (3,5,5))$:

-$$\begin{align} \begin{bmatrix} \red{2} & \red{4} & \red{5} \\ \blue{0} & \blue{-5} & \blue{-9} \\ \magenta{3} & \magenta{5} & \magenta{5} \\ \end{bmatrix} &\to \begin{bmatrix} \red{2} & \red{4} & \red{5} \\ \blue{0} & \blue{-5} & \blue{-9} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \green{\text{new bottom}} = \magenta{\text{old bottom}} + \left( -\frac{3}{2} \right) \cdot \red{\text{top}} \\ &\to \begin{bmatrix} \darkyellow{2} & \darkyellow{0} & \darkyellow{-5} \\ \blue{0} & \blue{-5} & \blue{-9} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \darkyellow{\text{new top}} = \red{\text{old top}} + 4 \cdot \green{\text{bottom}} \\ &\to \begin{bmatrix} \darkyellow{2} & \darkyellow{0} & \darkyellow{-5} \\ \red{0} & \red{0} & \red{\frac{7}{2}} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \red{\text{new middle}} = \blue{\text{old middle}} + \left( -5 \right) \cdot \green{\text{bottom}} \\ &\to \begin{bmatrix} \blue{2} & \blue{0} & \blue{0} \\ \red{0} & \red{0} & \red{\frac{7}{2}} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \blue{\text{new top}} = \darkyellow{\text{old top}} + \frac{10}{7} \cdot \red{\text{middle}} \\ &\to \begin{bmatrix} \blue{2} & \blue{0} & \blue{0} \\ \red{0} & \red{0} & \red{\frac{7}{2}} \\ \magenta{0} & \magenta{-1} & \magenta{0} \\ \end{bmatrix} \quad \magenta{\text{new bottom}} = \green{\text{old bottom}} + \frac{5}{7} \cdot \red{\text{middle}} \\ \end{align}$$
+$$\begin{align} \begin{bmatrix} \red{2} & \red{4} & \red{5} \\ \blue{0} & \blue{-5} & \blue{-9} \\ \magenta{3} & \magenta{5} & \magenta{5} \\ \end{bmatrix} &\to \begin{bmatrix} \red{2} & \red{4} & \red{5} \\ \blue{0} & \blue{-5} & \blue{-9} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \green{\text{new bottom}} = \magenta{\text{old bottom}} + \left( -\frac{3}{2} \right) \cdot \red{\text{top}} \\ &\to \begin{bmatrix} \darkyellow{2} & \darkyellow{0} & \darkyellow{-5} \\ \blue{0} & \blue{-5} & \blue{-9} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \darkyellow{\text{new top}} = \red{\text{old top}} + 4 \cdot \green{\text{bottom}} \\ &\to \begin{bmatrix} \darkyellow{2} & \darkyellow{0} & \darkyellow{-5} \\ \red{0} & \red{0} & \red{\frac{7}{2}} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \red{\text{new middle}} = \blue{\text{old middle}} + \left( -5 \right) \cdot \green{\text{bottom}} \\ &\to \begin{bmatrix} \blue{2} & \blue{0} & \blue{0} \\ \red{0} & \red{0} & \red{\frac{7}{2}} \\ \green{0} & \green{-1} & \green{-\frac{5}{2}} \\ \end{bmatrix} \quad \blue{\text{new top}} = \darkyellow{\text{old top}} + \frac{10}{7} \cdot \red{\text{middle}} \\ &\to \begin{bmatrix} \blue{2} & \blue{0} & \blue{0} \\ \red{0} & \red{0} & \red{\frac{7}{2}} \\ \magenta{0} & \magenta{-1} & \magenta{0} \\ \end{bmatrix} \quad \magenta{\text{new bottom}} = \green{\text{old bottom}} + \frac{5}{7} \cdot \red{\text{middle}} \\ \end{align}$$This calculation shows two things:

-Multiplying a row
+Multiplying a row¶

 In the previous example, we ended up having to calculate with fractions, which is error-prone when calculating by hand.
 To avoid fractions, you can multiply a row by 2 whenever a fraction like $\frac{7}{2}$ appears in it.
 The same works with any other nonzero number instead of 2.